Predictive Customer Analytics: From customer analysis to customer value

 – Customer Lifetime Value (CLTV)

-To calculate the Customer Lifetime Value [link to the blog article “How to calculate and increase the Customer Lifetime Value of your B2B customers”], you estimate the profitability of a customer in the form of its capital value for specific periods of the business relationship.
+To calculate the Customer Lifetime Value, you estimate the profitability of a customer in the form of its capital value for specific periods of the business relationship.
 Thus, you consider the “lifetime” of a customer.
 That applies to every type of business relationship, including B2B customer lifetime value.

 – Scoring Model